Chilling Testimonies Show the Impact of War on Syrian Medics

 Dr. Yamen’s nightmares began in 2015, the second time a hospital he was working in was attacked.
 Every night for about a month after he would return in dreams to the moment he emerged in shock from a basement bomb shelter at the primary care facility in the northwest Syrian city of Jarjanaz.
 He would see his destroyed car outside and an ambulance on fire; people running and the wail of sirens through the dust; the rubble and the bodies.

 A year earlier, when a bomb exploded near the entrance of Haas Hospital in northwest Syria, Dr. Yamen had remained in the operating theatre as his co-workers fled to safety.
 On the table in front of him, the abdomen of a boy he was performing intestinal surgery on was still open.
 Yamen carefully finished the operation as he heard the helicopter that he believed had dispatched the bomb still circling overhead.
-After he finished suturing the boy’s belly, trauma victims from the blast began to come in for treatment.
+After he finished suturing the boy’s belly, trauma victims from the blast began to be brought in for treatment.

 “I remember that I was afraid.
 But I just focused on my patient,” says Yamen, who requested a pseudonym to protect his identity.
 “I couldn’t leave him under anesthesia and make myself safe while he was not.”